tcm390/hyperfy/docs/solana.md

 ## player.wallet

-Wallet information is automatically synchronized and can be accessed by apps on both the server and client.
+Either a `String` wallet address or `null`.
+This is automatically synchronized and accessable by apps on both the client and server.

-**player.wallet.connecting**: A boolean that determines whether their wallet is in the process of connecting.

-**player.wallet.connected**: A boolean that determines whether their wallet is connected.

-**player.wallet.address**: The players wallet address, when connected.

 ## world.on('wallet', callback)